pousse-cafe/pousse-cafe.github.io/documentation.md

 `@trivial` tag used at class level tells that there is no need for a description (e.g. a value object named MyAggregateId is obviously the identifier of aggregate MyAggregate).

-Above components must be part of a module.
-The aggregate is attached to a module through the `module` of `@AggregateRoot`.
-The other components are attached to a module using the `@Module` annotation, its value being a module class.
-The package of the component class must be compatible with the module package: it must be the same as or a sub-package of the module definition classes package (i.e. if a module class is in package `x.y.z`, then domain process class must be in package `x.y.z` or in a sub-package).

 ### Domain processes

 A domain process is essentially described by a directed graph where:

-- nodes represent the *steps* of the process i.e. the executed message listeners;
+- each node represents a message listener attached to the process;
-- edges represent a domain event being issued by a source node (i.e. in the context of the execution of a Message Listener) and handled by a destination node (i.e. another message listener).
+- each edge represents domain event issued by a source listener and handled by destination listener.

-Pousse-Café Doc is able to automatically discover the steps of a domain process by analyzing all defined message listeners.
-It uses `@MessageListener` and `@ProducesEvent` annotations to do so.
+Pousse-Café Doc uses `@MessageListener` and `@ProducesEvent` annotations to build the graph.

 The name of the domain process is the name of a class extending `poussecafe.domain.Process`.

 The description of the domain process is given by javadoc comment's body.
 HTML tags may be used for formatting.

-`@Module` annotation can be used to explicitly bind a domain process to a module.
-The package of the domain process class must be compatible with the module package: it must be the same as or a sub-package of the module definition classes package (i.e. if a module class is in package `x.y.z`, then domain process class must be in package `x.y.z` or in a sub-package).

-Furthermore, "virtual nodes" may be added to the graph to illustrate the fact that some events are coming from or going to non-domain components (in case of integration with an external system) or other Modules.
+"Virtual nodes" may have to be added to the graph to illustrate the fact that some events are coming from or going to non-domain components (in case of integration with an external system) or other Modules.
 This is controlled by
 - `@MessageListener`'s `consumesFromExternal` attribute which contains a list of names identifying the non-domain components or Modules producing the message consumed by the message listener;
 - `@ProducesEvent`'s `consumedByExternal` attribute which contains a list of names identifying the non-domain components or Modules consuming the message produced by the message listener;

 ## More on Attributes

 Attributes [were introduced](#introducing-attributes) previously.
-This section describes the feature further.
+This section describes them further.

 ### Auto-Adapters